-As described in Section 3.3, our data on voting outcomes is available at the voting-board level, and observe the individuals assigned to each voting board and their characteristics.
-This breaks new ground on anonymity-compatible voting data; while the vote's secrecy is preserved by the voting outcomes being aggregated by voting board, voting boards are quite small (approximately 500 people, on average).
-We then perform an analysis at the voting-board level.
-Namely, we consider:
+As described in Section 3.3, our data on voting outcomes is available at the voting-board level, and we are able to observe the individuals assigned to each voting board.
+Moreover, we have a battery of observables, all at the individual level.
+This breaks new ground on anonymity-compatible voting data: while the secrecy of the vote is preserved by the voting outcomes being aggregated by voting board, voting boards are small (approximately 500 people, on average) and we can construct exposure measures which vary at the voting-board level.